 Well-known names from these areas are represented along with French Romantics, fin-de-siècle artists, and Impressionists.
 Indeed, the 20th century work we deal in is wide-ranging and varied: from that of artists in the circle of Ambroise Vollard (both those he supported as a dealer and as a publisher) to German Impressionism, Post-Impressionism, and German Expressionism of the first and second generations.
 We are also interested in the productions of artists of the Verlorene Generation (‘the Lost Generation’) working between the wars, and Post-War German and French artists.

-More recently we have focused on American Conceptual artists and their influence, especially in German Neo-Expressionism, and in the work of Georg Baselitz and his circle.
-High-profile and prolific artists are always of interest – we sell and have sold rare and high quality works of the likes of Pablo Picasso and Lucian Freud – but we are equally engaged in collaborations with contemporary artists, both established and emerging.
+More recently we have focused on American Conceptualism and German Neo-Expressionism.
+High-profile and prolific artists are always of interest, and we are equally engaged in collaborations with contemporary artists, both established and emerging.

 All our works are selected with an eye to excellence, whether this be in their condition, rarity, provenance, maker, media, technique or subject.
 We strive to catalogue and display our material in a dynamic way, drawing attention to new and significant aspects of the works and encouraging fresh interpretations.
 A long-standing passion for artists’ illustrated books adds variety to our collection of flat art, as does the occasional inclusion of sculpture and installations.